Whitechapel Road; A Vampyre Tale

 “Mary,” he whispered, not truly wanting to end the embrace, “Mary, please, we must not be foolish here.
 There is far more at stake than just you and I. Please, we must return to town before we are missed.”

-“You are too, too responsible Aremis, but then I suppose that is a good thing to have in a husband.”
+“You are too, too responsible Aremis,” she whispered softly, “but then I suppose that is a good trait to have in a husband.”
 She pulled her head back and looked up at him.
 His long black hair, some of the stands having come loose in places, hung down and framed his face giving him an almost knightly appearance.
-“Just one kiss and I will allow you lead me back to town.”
+“Just one kiss and I will do as you ask of me.”
 Her voice was soft and alluring, yet all the while retaining an unassuming innocence about it.

-Having nothing in the way of practice in the delicate art of intimate courting, it was all he could do not to pull away from the sensual spell that was being woven over his lips.
-A passionate heat was slowly building inside him, its very existence being something that of which he had wondered about throughout his adolescent years, having witnessed only staunch distant relations between his parents as well as other married couples he had encountered.
+Having precious little in the way of practice in the delicate art of intimate courting, it was all he could do not to pull away from the sensual spell that was being woven over his senses.
+A passionate heat was slowly building inside him, its very existence being something that of which he had often wondered about throughout his adolescent years, having witnessed only staunch distant relations between that of his parents as well as other married couples he had encountered.
 As he returned the oral caress, he felt her lips open slightly, the tip of her tongue softly caressing his upper lip playfully searching for his.
 Against his better judgement, something of which seemed to be quite commonplace this particular evening, he let her in and met the seductive intruder with an eager exhilaration.

 Lost for many moments in both mind and body, her kisses slipping from his mouth and onto his neck laying one passionate kiss upon another as his bated breath became more and more abandoned.